Facebooktwitterredditpinterestlinkedintumblr

 • Under the Control Panel, select the Power Options.

-• Proceed and select on Change settings that are currently unavailable link.
+• Proceed and select Change settings that are currently unavailable link.
 You will be required to enter the Administrator password.

 • Proceed and uncheck the box Turn on fast startup (recommended) option under the Shutdown setting to turn off the feature and then click on Save changes.
 Doing this will disable the feature once and for all and maybe solve the issues related to your Ethernet connection.